Click here to view images of all of the women of Vermeer's oeuvre.

 When questioning himself on the singularity of Vermeer's marriage to Catharina, John Michael Montias, in his seminal study of Vermeer's extended family Vermeer and His Milieu, suggests that it was love which attracted the two and goes on to note that "'romantic love' was not unknown in mid-seventeenth-century Holland.
 Indeed, it was thought to be a source of artistic aspiration."

-Although no one can pretend to know who Catharina Bolnes was or if she was happily married to the great painter, perhaps she merits at least the benefit of doubt.
-If the general public were to come to believe that she was an antagonist to her husband and his work when there is no historical foundation of either fact, a deep injustice will have been dealt to both of their memories.
+Although no one can definitively say who Catharina Bolnes was or if she was happily married to the great painter, perhaps she merits at least the benefit of doubt.
+If the general public were to come to believe that she was an antagonist to her husband and his work without a shred of historical foundation of either fact, a deep injustice will have been dealt to both of their memories.
 In a sense, Catharina would be condemned to death not once like her husband, but twice.

 Catharina's presence in Vermeer's compositions hinges largely on the presumed but unproven pregnancy of some of the artist's sitters and the subjective interpretation of their expressions.
-Even in the best of circumstances, the task of identifying anonymous sitters in an artist's work is compounded by the cultural distance of 300 years which separates us from them.
-For further information on Vermeer's marriage to Catharina Bolnes, click here.
+Even under the best circumstances, the task of identifying anonymous sitters in an artist's work is complicated by the cultural gap of 300 years that separates us from them

 from Wikipedia, "Maria Thins" http://en.wikipedia.org/wiki/Maria_Thins